-We learnt that it is important not just to focus on ourselves to survive in the long run, but consider others in our propositions as well.
-Soon we realised how this subject was integrated with every other subject we were doing or had done.
+We learned that it is important not just to focus on ourselves to survive in the long run, but to consider others in our propositions as well.
+Soon we realized how this subject was integrated with every other subject we were doing or had done.

-This was a course which taught me a lot of things and changed the way I looked and thought in many situations.
-The guest faculty, Prof Saji Gopinath, is the Dean of IIM Kozhikode, and did a brilliant beyond brilliant task in facilitating this mindset.
+This was a course that taught me a lot of things and changed the way I looked and thought in many situations.
+The guest faculty, Prof Saji Gopinath, is the Dean of IIM Kozhikode and did a brilliant beyond the brilliant task in facilitating this mindset.